We’ve included more than one in the message thread, and so thus labelled, (fig. 1).

 The dotted lines in Figure 5a may be depicting subjective experience, which when it occurs completes the “metacube” (fig. 5b) and the snowflake (fig. 5c).
 In Numenta’s case, the subjective experience in question may be that of recognition and when it occurs, we experience it such as an Epiphany or when something “rings true” and so on.

-If the thicker line elements may depict that of the physical and the thinner line elements that of “organized non-spatial conceptual representations” (previously stated as metaphysical), then a distinction may be drawn among the latter in terms of between objective such as sensory input for example (a.) and subjective (b.) such as internal dialogue, where the subjective experience may be depicted by the thin, dotted lines and combined may depict the experience of recognition (c.).
+If the thicker line elements may depict that of the physical and the thinner line elements that of “organized non-spatial conceptual representations” (previously stated as metaphysical), then a distinction may be drawn among the latter, for example in terms of sensory input (a.) and things such as internal dialogue, creative problem solving or otherwise as inference may suggest (b.), where combined depict the experience of recognition or conscious awareness (c.).

 I locked this post because it is no longer related to biologically inspired intelligence.
 In fact it seems to have moved into the realm of metaphysics.
 You’ll find many places on the internet to discuss topics like this, but not here.